What is a Male

 - Men who are bothered by the feeling that their breasts are too large

 There are two options for this procedure, they include intravenous sedation and general anesthesia.
 Your doctor will recommend the best option for you.
 For the procedure itself, there are two processes, which the surgeon can perform.
 If the underlying problem is fatty tissue, then small incisions are made and a thin cannula will be fed inside, and through liposuction, the excess fat will loosen and be removed from the body.
 For extreme gynecomastia surgery procedures, removal of some glandular breast tissue and excess skin may be required.
 In many cases, this may be required to achieve the desired positioning of the nipple and areola once the procedure is complete.

-During the recovery period there will be swelling, redness, and discomfort in the chest area.
-Patients are likely to feel tired after the procedure and should have another adult present for the first twenty-four hours in case there are any instances of shortness of breath, chest pain, or any unfamiliar heart beat rhythms.
+During the recovery period, there will be swelling, redness, and discomfort in the chest area.
+Patients are likely to feel tired after the procedure and should have another adult present for the first twenty-four hours in case there are any instances of shortness of breath, chest pain, or any unfamiliar heartbeat rhythms.

 For the first few weeks after the procedure, a compression garment will be advisable to help minimize swelling and enhance the results.
 You will need two to three days of good rest after the procedure.
 It is possible for men to return to work after five days, as long as they do not overexert themselves.
-Full recovery and undertaking regular activities usually occurs around three to four weeks after surgery.
+Full recovery and undertaking regular activities usually occur around three to four weeks after surgery.

 Save $50 on your first non-surgical Treatment!